osesantos/jarbas/README.md

 - [x] Improve agent capabilities, by adding the possibility to scrape the web in real time, get an article and summarize it.
 - [ ] Allow the user to select the api to use
 - [ ] Add Mistral - le chat api
+- [ ] Add the http://github/osesantos/resulto package to improve the error handling

 ## Chat mode